-The Corporation's primary objective with respect to its capital management is to ensure that it has sufficient cash resources to fund the identification and evaluation of potential acquisitions and to maintain the development program for Corporation's properties.
+The Corporation's primary objective with respect to its capital management is to ensure that it has sufficient cash resources to fund the identification and evaluation of potential acquisitions and to maintain the development program for the Corporation's properties.
 To secure the additional capital necessary to pursue these plans, the Corporation may attempt to raise additional funds through the issuance of equity, by securing strategic partners or assuming debt.
 The Corporation is exposed to liquidity risk.
 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.

-As at September 30, 2020, the Corporation had cash and cash equivalents of \$1,962,338 compared with \$134,130 at September 30, 2019.
+As at September 30, 2021, the Corporation had cash and cash equivalents of \$3,473,561 compared with \$1,962,338 at September 30, 2020.
 The Corporation continues to experience negative operating cash flow as a result of no revenue coupled with the Corporation's ongoing expenses related to its exploration and business development activities.
 The Corporation anticipates a negative operating cash flow will continue until such time as production begins on its existing properties.

 Certain conditions exist that may cast significant doubt on the validity of the going concern assumption.
-The Corporation incurred a net loss of \$2,449,549 for the year ended September 30, 2020 (2019 - \$1,653,055), had negative cash flows relating to operating activities of \$1,179,524 (2019 - \$1,253,555) and had a working capital of \$1,410,399 (2019 - working capital deficiency of \$210,513).
+The Corporation incurred a net loss of \$1,602,954 for the year ended September 30, 2021 (2020 - \$2,449,549), had negative cash flows relating to operating activities of \$2,010,481 (2020 - \$1,179,524) and had a working capital of \$2,937,830 (2020 - \$1,410,399).
 The continuation of the Corporation as a going concern is dependent on the ability of the Corporation to achieve positive cash flow from operations and/or obtain necessary equity or other financing to continue exploration on its exploration and evaluation assets.
-These financial statements do not reflect any adjustments to the carrying values of assets and liabilities, reported expenses, and balance sheet classifications that would be necessary should the Corporation be unable to continue as a going concern, and these adjustments could be material.
+The Corporation's annual financial statements for the years ended September 30, 2021 and 2020 do not reflect any adjustments to the carrying values of assets and liabilities, reported expenses, and balance sheet classifications that would be necessary should the Corporation be unable to continue as a going concern, and these adjustments could be material.
 The Corporation intends to raise the required funds through the issuance of equity, by securing strategic partners or assuming debt.